Updated: April 4, 2023

 The way of life here has remained, for the most part, unchanged.
-Take Peniche, for example, you can walk into the local bakery and be hailed by an array of locals all eagerly enjoying their morning coffee and pequeno almoço (breakfast).
+Take Peniche, for example, where you can walk into the local bakery and be hailed by an array of locals all eagerly enjoying their morning coffee and pequeno almoço (breakfast).
 Or in Nazaré, you can still see fishermen’s wives wearing seven colorful layers of skirts.

 What’s more, house prices will be much more affordable in comparison to other parts of the country.
-For peace and quiet, a local life, and the freedom to explore both the Portuguese way of life against the backdrop of beautiful scenery, you may just have found your new home.
+For peace and quiet, a local life, and the freedom to explore the Portuguese way of life against the backdrop of beautiful scenery, you may just have found your new home.

 How much do waterfront homes in Portugal cost?

-Lisbon Portugal real estate has its own price range in comparison to the rest of the country.
+Lisbon, Portugal, real estate has its own price range in comparison to the rest of the country.
 Porto still remains very affordable, and in Coimbra, you should be able to find properties at a very good price.
 The Silver Coast will generally provide you with cheaper buys.